 The coolest caterpillar ever!

-The Spicebush Swallowtail caterpillar is absolutely one of the coolest caterpillars in America.
-It uses mimicry to look like a baby snake!
-This is a huge help in scaring away birds from eating them.
+The spicebush swallowtail caterpillar employs mimicry to resemble a baby snake.
+This is a massive help in scaring away birds from eating them.
+That “eyeball” is just mimicking coloring.

 GORGEOUS!

-When you’ve seen the Spicebush Swallowtail butterfly, you will remember it.
-Their inky black wings have iridescent blue and orange markings and scalloped edges.
+Spicebush swallowtail butterflies have inky black wings with iridescent blue and orange markings and scalloped edges.
 Stunning!

-On top of Spicebush’s benefits to gorgeous (and fun-looking!) creatures, Spicebushes are exceptionally easy to grow.
-This is because Spicebushes have grown in North America for thousands of years, making them a native plant.
+In addition to the benefits of spicebushes to gorgeous (and fun-looking!) creatures, Spicebushes are exceptionally easy to grow.
+This is because spicebushes have grown in North America for thousands of years, making them a native plant.

 Native plants are the easiest and most resilient plants for our gardens and landscapes.
 There are three reasons why planting native ensures gardening success: